vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 5. Replace the existing `Switch` abstraction with the new `Router`.

 6. Consider rewriting and/or cleaning up reactors and other P2P-related code to make better use of the new abstractions.

+ A note on backwards-compatibility: the current MConn protocol takes whole messages expressed as byte slices and splits them up into `PacketMsg` messages, where the final packet of a message has `PacketMsg.EOF` set.
+In order to maintain wire-compatibility with this protocol, the MConn transport needs to be aware of message boundaries, even though it does not care what the messages actually are.
+One way to handle this is to break abstraction boundaries and have the transport decode the input's length-prefixed message framing and use this to determine message boundaries.
+Then at some point in the future when we can break protocol compatibility we either remove the MConn protocol completely or drop the `PacketMsg.EOF` field and rely on the length-prefix framing.

 ## Status